Pakistan and state-sponsored terrorism: Allegations of state-sponsored terrorism

 Author Gordon Thomas states that whilst aiding in the capture of Al Qaeda members, Pakistan still sponsored terrorist groups in the Indian union territory of Jammu and Kashmir, funding, training and arming them in their war of attrition against India.
 Journalist Stephen Schwartz notes that several terrorist and criminal groups are backed by senior officers in the Pakistani army, the country's ISI intelligence establishment and other armed bodies of the state.
-According to Ted Galen Carpenter, a senior fellow for defense and foreign policy studies at the Cato Institute, without the active support of the government in Islamabad, it is doubtful whether the Taliban could ever have come to power in Afghanistan.
+According to Ted Galen Carpenter, a senior fellow for defence and foreign policy studies at the Cato Institute, without the active support of the government in Islamabad, it is doubtful whether the Taliban could ever have come to power in Afghanistan.
 Pakistani authorities helped fund the militia and equip it with military hardware during the mid-1990s when the Taliban was merely one of several competing factions in Afghanistan’s civil war.
 Only when the United States exerted enormous diplomatic pressure after the 11 September attacks did Islamabad begin to sever its political and financial ties with the Taliban.
 Even now it is not certain that key members of Pakistan’s intelligence service have repudiated their Taliban clients.

 Afghanistan is not the only place where Pakistani leaders have flirted with terrorist clients.
 Pakistan has also assisted rebel & jihadist forces in Kashmir, having committed terrorist acts against civilians.
 A disproportionate number of the extremist madrassa schools funded by the Saudis operate in Pakistan.
 Pakistan's former ambassador to the U.S., Husain Haqqani has said Pakistan sponsors terrorism.

 Author Daniel Byman states, "Pakistan is probably today's most active sponsor of terrorism."
 Writing in an article published by The Australian he stated, "Following the terror massacres in Mumbai, Pakistan may now be the single biggest state sponsor of terrorism, beyond even Iran, yet it has never been listed by the US State Department as a state sponsor of terrorism".

 Former Pakistani president Pervez Musharraf has conceded that his forces trained militant groups to fight India in Indian-administered Kashmir.
 He confessed that the government turned a blind eye because it wanted to force India to enter into negotiations, as well as raise the issue internationally.
 He also said Pakistani spies in the Inter-Services Intelligence directorate (ISI) cultivated the Taliban after 2001 because Karzai's government was dominated by non-Pashtuns, who are the country's largest ethnic group, and by officials who were thought to favour India.

 Pakistan has been included in the FATF greylist many times for its financial support to terrorist activities, and the last removal from it was in 2023.
 However, the Financial Action Task Force has warned Pakistan among other countries in 2025 and stated that it may still be subject to scrutiny over money laundering and terror financing since its removal from the greylist.